 Spotting specifically before your period may be normal; some women experience spotting as hormone levels begin to drop in preparation for a period.
 This usually occurs one to three days before a period, but spotting prior to this is more likely to be a sign of a problem.
 It’s important to be aware and track what is “normal” for you because this will make it easier to notice an issue.

 First, we need to address that spotting does not mean that you have uterine fibroids.
 Spotting can happen for many different reasons such as: hormone changes, taking birth control, pregnancy, ovulation, stress, etc. However, one of the most common symptoms of fibroids is bleeding between periods.

 The exact reason why fibroids cause spotting is still unknown.
-One theory is that hormones are being over-produced within the body and may cause this “abnormal bleeding”.
+One theory is there are too many hormones within the body which may cause this “abnormal bleeding”.
 Like all conditions, every person may experience fibroid symptoms differently.
 Some women may not see any change in their menstruation, while others may suffer from periods lasting weeks or even months.